dsmsuite/dsmsuite.github.io/dsm_overview.md

 that take place at the architectural level and thus affect multiple components.
 Without the use of a DSM, such analyzes are unreliable, because the software designed and the actual software architecture often do not match.

-> To perform this kind of refactoring transformation rules can be applied on the DSI file using the transformer.
-After transformation on the DSI file, the DSI file needs to be used to create a new DSM file, which in turn can be imported in the viewer.

 ### Key strength 5 - Communication